 If you don't give us any guidance, we may simply pay any lump sum to your estate.
 We will use our discretion when we pay any lump sum death benefit.

-Any lump sum paid as a result of your death would be subject to the lifetime allowance.
+Any lump sum paid as a result of your death would be subject to the Lump Sum and Death Benefit Allowance (LSDBA).